joshmfrankel/joshmfrankel.github.io/_posts/2018/2018-07-26-constructing-a-sql-select-from-subquery-in-activerecord.md

 result #=> #<PG::Result:0x000000000db346a8 status=PGRES_TUPLES_OK ntuples=5 nfields=29 cmd_tuples=5>
 {% endhighlight %}

 PG::Result object's are still pretty useful giving you access to a implementation of <code>#each</code>, <code>#values</code>, and <code>#to_a</code>.
-However, we lost scopes and a whole slew of ActiveRecord collection methods in the process.
+However, we'd like the  whole slew of ActiveRecord collection methods and helper available.
 Let's fix that!

 ## Converting this back into ActiveRecord

 Making this work in ActiveRecord is hard.
 There isn't a lot of clear guidance of how to accomplish this.
-I was able to dig through enough forums and documentation until I happened upon the following entry: https://apidock.com/rails/v4.0.2/ActiveRecord/QueryMethods/from.
+I was able to dig through enough forums and documentation until I happened upon the following entry on [ActiveRecord from](https://apidock.com/rails/v4.0.2/ActiveRecord/QueryMethods/from).

 The <code>ActiveRecord</code> from method generally just specifies the table you are querying against.
 However, it also allows you to pass in built ActiveRecord collections and query from those.
 This is accomplishes by building the subquery and passing it into the <code>from</code> method on a valid ActiveRecord scope.